 Today we'll be covering/discussing/reviewing:

 I'd give you a Web link, but their site is so outdated, it's just not worth it.
+(Update!
+They updated the site, and now it's useful: here.)
 Located on the Square (with a newer satellite on Carroll Blvd at University), Jupiter House is the Big Daddy (or silver back) of Denton Coffee houses.
 It was the first that opened big (I believe) and opened 24 hours, though not anymore.

 |Where?||106 N. Locust St.|

 |What did you drink?||Small, Tocano Ultra Violet Vacuum water process decaf|

 |Kinds of cups||Icky Styrofoam to take, but regular mugs for in house|

 |Milk/cream/half&half?||Skim/Soy/Almond/H&H - Where's the whole?|

 |Price||Hard to find, since they're not posted - $1.75|